 It's depressing reading the minutes of the CJCB committee deliberations on the extension to the Dangerous Pictures Act (DPA).
-The only crumb of comfort for haters of totalitarian law is the government, from what Jeremy Wright the Justice minister
+The only crumb of comfort for haters of totalitarian law is the government, from what Jeremy Wright the Justice

-the need for a new offence was rejected overwhelmingly by respondents).
+mention the need for a new offence was rejected overwhelmingly by respondents).
 Tabled amendments 14, 28 and 29 would make the law very broad indeed.
 However, they are gone, for now, the amendments were withdrawn.

 The Bill committee discussed amendments to extend the definition of banned extreme pornography.